myemma/EmmaRuby/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (N.B. be sure to specify the myemma GitHub repo):

-    gem 'emma'
+    gem 'emma', :github => 'myemma/EmmaRuby'

 And then execute: